 Tip #3 Highway Miles Are Awesome!

 Well-maintained high-mile cars aren’t just cheaper, they’ll also last longer.
-So while everyone one else is running away from them you should be running toward these hidden gems.
+So while most folks are running away from high-mile cars, you should be sifting through them for hidden gems.

 A car that highway commutes 300 miles a week will have far fewer maintenance issues than an identically-aged car that drives 150 miles a week in the city.